-- The organization must be organized and operated exclusively for religious or other charitable purposes
+- the organization must organize and operate exclusively for the pursuit of one or more charitable purposes recognized by the IRS;

-- The organization cannot intervene in political campaigns
+- the organization cannot intervene in political campaigns; and

 Unrelated Business Income Tax

-- Conduct activity that constitutes a trade or a business
+- the activity constitutes a trade or business;

-- Regularly carry on this trade or business
+- the organization regularly carries on this trade or business; and

-- The trade or business being carried on is not substantially related to the organization’s exempt purpose
+- the trade or business is not substantially related to the organization’s exempt purpose.

-- However, if a religious organization’s activity does meet the above conditions, there is still a chance that it will remain exempt from the UBIT.
-If all of the work is performed by volunteers, the activity is purely for the convenience of the members of the religious organization, or the business being transacted consists of the selling of merchandise that was donated, the organization can be UBIT-exempt.
+However, even if the organization’s activity does meet the conditions listed above, it’s still possible to remain exempt from the UBIT.
+If all of the work is performed by volunteers, the activity is purely for the convenience of the organization’s members, or the business transactions consist solely of selling donated merchandise, the organization can still be UBIT-exempt

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.